uoregon-libraries/newspaper-curation-app/test/recipes/Broken-PDFs-II.md

 # Save state using the "name" variable from above
 ./manage backup 01-$name

-# Break an issue so the "page_split" job fails
+# Break an issue so the "page_split" job fails.
+Backup the PDF first since it's
+# a hard-link of the file in sources!
+cp ./test/fakemount/sftp/polkitemizer/2010-04-19/0005.pdf ./backup.pdf
 echo "bad" > ./test/fakemount/sftp/polkitemizer/2010-04-19/0005.pdf

 # Hack up the job runner's exponential backoff so it maxes at one second